ahmadbilaldev/compressor.dev/algo/pseudo.md

 # Pseudo Code

-Our Algorithm uses a modified form of Huffman.
+Our Algorithm uses a modified form of Huffman Coding.
 We basically employ another algortihm, Lempel–Ziv–Welch.
 First we apply LZW encoding the the input, and then we encode it further using Huffman encoding.
+As a result the compression is improved signifacantly as compared to a simple Huffman Algorithm.
 This makes for our modified Huffman algorithm whose pseudo code is as follows:

 ## Huffman Encode
 ``` js